Curriculum Timeline & Milestones

 Building Foundation (January 2016 – July 2016)

-January: Curriculum Review Committee (CRC) formed.
+January 2016: Dean Gretchen Ritter establishes the Curriculum Review Committee (CRC).
 Laura Brown assumes position as CRC chair.

 - gathering data: information sharing & exchange